 How to contact them?

-Contact the international representative organisations beforehand at their headquarters, they will probably have information about specific countries and contacts to provide.
+Contact the international representative organisations beforehand at their headquarters.
+They will probably have information about specific countries and contacts to provide.
 At country level, representative organisations might be registered with the relevant national authority or registry of social ministry at local levels.
-Disability and age specific NGOs as well will be able to put you in contact with these organisations.
+Disability and age specific NGOs will also be able to put you in contact with these organisations.
+There are international OPD networks that can provide information about their regional and national OPD members, such as International Disability Alliance (IDA).